joshualmitchell/joshualmitchell.github.io/_posts/2018-07-07-how-i-made-massive-improvements-in-my-productivity.md

 toc: true # outline page on the right hand side
 ---

-As someone who has had periodic (*and highly variable*) spurts of productivity, but never managed to isolate a good system for consistent, long-term results: I think I've finally found what works for me.
+As someone who has varying levels productivity, but never managed to isolate a good system for consistent, long-term results: I think I've finally found what works for me.

 I'm posting this write-up on it in hopes that it helps others.